The MU Rating

 As a member of a Navy Band, your performances might include presidential inaugurations; parades down Main Street USA, or the Avenue des Champs Elysees in Paris; military ceremonies on the White House lawn or abroad carriers at sea; public shows and concerts as well as live radio and television broadcasts.

 Inside the United States (INUS)/outside the United States (OUTUS): Sailors in INUS/OUTUS communities have sea shore flow career paths based on a rotation between INUS and OUTUS duty assignments.
 Assignment to sea and/or OUTUS duty (types 2, 3, 4, and 6) will be considered sea tours for sea shore rotation purposes.
 Assignment to INUS shore duty (type 1) will be considered shore tours for rotation purposes.

 - Musicians will be assigned to one of the various navy bands throughout their career.
 Assignment by fit (skill/NEC) predominates and minimum tour lengths apply.
 Musicians can expect at least one tour assignment to an OUTUS band during their career and are required to maintain world-wide assignability.
 Though classified type 1 shore duty, all INUS bands are subject to frequent and extensive TAD within their AOR, and are considered deployable units.
 OUTUS bands are subject to shipboard and ground-based deployment within their AOR and require operational duty screening.

 Qualifications, Interests, and Working Environment

 Musician applicant's musical qualifications are determined by an on-site performance audition.
-Applicants must demonstrate competent performance ability on a major instrument, and basic knowledge and performance ability on secondary (minor) instruments, where required.
-The following lists primary instruments and their secondary, where applicable.
+Applicants must demonstrate competent performance ability on a major instrument through a live audition.

 NAVCRUITDISTs are responsible for setting-up and funding applicant travel to the audition.